mhl787156/website/content/post/theforest_1_fon/index.md

 ## Three Weeks and Counting...
 Time to actually build the things!

 Unfortunately as things do, life gets in the way (I went on holiday to Japan for example! and ICRA 2023 in London!), and we only get back onto the job with two weeks left before the Festival of Nature.
 We have a whole bunch of internals, but I'm starting to feel nervous as we still had not settled on an actionable design for the pillar itself.
 We were still orbiting around the idea of either top/middle/bottom segments, or one long tube and also the look - whether we wanted identical pillars or different ones.
+At this point, we also brought Henry onboard to help out in the final stages!

 ### Virtual Design